 What are game mods?
 Are mods safe to install?

-Lastly, some mods could set off anti-cheating system alarms.
-Therefore, using specific game alterations can be a bannable offense.
-For instance, an Elden Ring mod allowing players to liftcould be a reason for bans.
+Lastly, some custom additions could set off anti-cheating system alarms.
+For instance, an Elden Ring mod allowing players to lift the FPS cap could be a reason for bans.

 Malware disguised as game mods

-Dangerous in Cities: Skylines mods
+Dangers in Cities: Skylines mods

 Exclusive content hides malware